fmarino-ipzs/eid-it-wallet-docs/docs/en/architecture-overview.rst

 The Trust Infrastructure manages the onboarding/revocation status of new Entities (with their technical solutions) and provides available Digital Credentials and schemas.
 It enables all ecosystem participants to discover authorized Entities and verify their current federation status.

 The trust infrastructure provides automatic trust chain validation, distributed trust anchoring, standardized metadata exchange protocols, and Federation API services that enable seamless federation operations while maintaining cryptographic verification of all participant relationships.
-This approach ensures that users can trust the credentials they receive, service providers can trust the credentials they verify, and all participants can trust that their counterparts have been properly vetted and remain in good standing within the federation.
+This approach ensures that users can trust the credentials they receive, Relying Parties can trust the credentials they verify, and all participants can trust that their counterparts have been properly vetted and remain in good standing within the federation.

 .. toctree::